AllianceSoftware/django-allianceutils/README.md

     * 0.6.0
         * Breaking Changes
             * Removed autodumpdata and its related checks
+            * Introduced two new models (AsyncItem and AsyncItemStatus).
+These two may cause your exisiting checks to fail.
+Consider migrate checks to use get_firstparty_apps.
         * Added GenericDjangoViewsetWithoutModelPermissions
         * underscore_to_camel, camel_to_underscore no longer break if passed dict with non-string keys (eg. int keys)
         * Added HttpAuthMiddleware to provide basic http auth functionality